asymptotic-io/presentations/linuxconf-2021/linuxconf-script.md

 gst-launch is a tool which builds and runs GStreamer pipelines.
 The pipeline description is a list of elements separated by exclamation marks.
 Properties are appended to the elements in form of **property=value**.

+Note that this is just an example for using GStreamer to stream LDAC on a system where one is not using something like pulseaudio and does not need something to manage streams and device access.

 # Progress so far